 The Applicant owns the upland adjoining the lease premises.
-The subject facilities have existed at this location for many years.
-The facilities are used for the docking and mooring of boats.
+The proposed recreational facilities will be used for the docking and mooring of boats.
 Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the river channel, which will help protect the Public Trust resources for recreational and navigational use by the public.
+The proposed dock will occupy a small portion of the waterway and will not interfere with public boating traffic.
+The bank protection has existed at this location for many years.
+The bank protection will maintain and improve the integrity of the river channel, which helps protect the Public Trust resources for recreational and navigational use by the public.

-The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The proposed lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
-On termination of the proposed lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.
+The proposed lease does not alienate the State's fee simple interest and will not permanently impair public rights.
+The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
+Upon termination of the lease, the lessee may be required to remove all improvements from State land.

 The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
 The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.
-For all the reasons above, staff believes the issuance of this lease will not substantially interfere with Public Trust needs at this location, at this time, and for the foreseeable term of the proposed lease; is consistent with the Public Trust Doctrine; and is in the best interests of the State.
+Because the final placement of the facilities may be different based on conditions at the time of installation, staff recommends a special lease provision providing the Executive Officer, or her designee, the authority to approve new exhibits, if necessary, to accurately reflect the final location and configuration of improvements.